projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 to finish setting up the network and configure and create an OpenStack instance.

-1. Begin by using your browser to login as **admin** to the OpenStack management dashboard (using the URL reported previously).
+1. Begin by using your browser to log in as **admin** to the OpenStack management dashboard (using the URL reported previously).
 Use the admin password you set in the ``devstack/local.conf`` file: